-After all the blue decorative balls were dry, I placed them and my blue eggs in a pretty blue and white shallow bowl.
+After all the blue Easter eggs and decorative balls were dry, I placed them and my blue eggs in a pretty blue and white shallow bowl.

 I love the mix of color and pattern.
 The small amount of yellow picks up the yellow in our lamp and the large pillow on the sofa.